TheLakeMan/Hyperion/examples/multimodal/image_captioning/README.md

-# TinyAI Image Captioning Example
+# Hyperion Image Captioning Example

-This example demonstrates how to implement efficient image captioning on resource-constrained devices using the TinyAI framework.
-Image captioning combines computer vision and natural language processing to generate textual descriptions of images, and is a perfect showcase of TinyAI's multimodal capabilities.
+This example demonstrates how to implement efficient image captioning on resource-constrained devices using the Hyperion framework.
+Image captioning combines computer vision and natural language processing to generate textual descriptions of images, and is a perfect showcase of Hyperion's multimodal capabilities.

 ## Features